Home Building Contracts Act

 Notice for the home owner

 Before a home building work contract is signed by the owner, the Act requires the builder to provide the owner with a copy of the Notice for the home owner, which summarises the requirements of the Act.
-The notice is Schedule 1 of the Home Building Contracts Regulations 1992, which is available on the State Law Publisher website.
+The notice is Schedule 1 of the Home Building Contracts Regulations 1992, which is available on the Parliamentary Counsel's Office website.

 What should be in a home building work contract?